Deaf & Learning Disabilities

 Dawn Watts

-While a student at Gallaudet, I remember reading her story in the “Spring 1992 Gallaudet Today” article entitled, “Learning Disabilities and Deafness: An Emerging Field.”
-According to the article, “Dawn reads well, is fluent in ASL, has excellent social comprehension, and has completed the bulk of her graduation requirements, she failed to pass an upper-level English course three times.”
-In 1990, after taking a psychological evaluation, she was diagnosed with a learning disability in writing.
-Dawn shared in her interview for the Gallaudet Today that it was bittersweet.
-She was happy and relieved when her learning disability was confirmed.
-Yet, she was angry and frustrated with the lack of understanding from people in the educational system who overlooked her learning disability.
-Dawn shared that “Some of the teachers looked down at her as a lazy deaf student who was looking for the easy way out, instead of a student with a legitimate concern"
+While a student at Gallaudet, I recall reading her story in the "Spring 1992 Gallaudet Today" article titled "Learning Disabilities and Deafness: An Emerging Field."
+According to the article, "Dawn reads well, is fluent in ASL, has excellent social comprehension, and has completed the majority of her graduation requirements, she failed to pass an upper-level English course three times."
+Dawn described it as bittersweet in an interview with Gallaudet Today.
+When her learning disability was confirmed, she was happy and relieved.
+Nonetheless, she was enraged and frustrated by the educational system's failure to recognize her learning disability.
+"Some of the teachers looked down on her as a lazy deaf student looking for an easy way out, rather than a student with a legitimate concern," Dawn explained (Spring 1992 Gallaudet Today, p.
+20).

 Congratulations to Dawn for succeeding against the odds!